 It is clear that placing contingency within the much larger contexts indicated by these ‘continental’, feminist, and postcolonial thinkers will add further complexity to the debate.
 Alongside realism and pluralism there is scope for thinking about contingency in relation to moral and social issues concerning gender and race and, if one follows Husserl and Heidegger, into heady talk of radical cultural critique—of the ‘crisis of European sciences’ and the ‘oblivion of Being’.
 Such talk might be too much for many philosophers of science, of course, but it does underscore the deep truth in Soler’s proposal that philosophical reflection on contingency can at its most ambitious contribute to ‘a profound change of spirit regarding science’ and our form of life.
+Wittgenstein – another ‘Continental’ alert to the contingency of science – once remarked that the ‘spirit’ that underlies our ‘age of science and technology’ could radically change in ways that we cannot anticipate (1980, p.6; see Cooper 2017).
+This is yet another example of uses of a sense of contingency to challenge the ways that science has reflected and fuelled various objectionable ‘isms’ – scientism, sexism, racism.

 This volume offers rich resources for those who wish to explore, defend, or challenge that ambition.
 The peculiar absence of contingency from so much philosophical reflection on science was surely a contingent feature of our history – one so obviously influenced by a monist regime structurally hostile to contingentism and by a slow uptake of feminist and postcolonial insights and by a distancing from continental European reflections on the deep contingency of science.
-Science as It Could Have Been is a powerful defence of the contingency of our science but also – perhaps more importantly – of our ways of thinking philosophically about it.
+Science as It Could Have Been is a powerful defence of the contingency of our science but also – perhaps more importantly – of our ways of thinking philosophically about it. if the history of science could have gone differently, then so, too, could the history of the philosophy of science.

 A last thought about contingency and science.
 I am writing these words two days after Donald Trump was elected President of the United States.
 That was not an inevitable event but it does create a web of new contingencies.
 Within science, many things are now uncertain—funding for climate science might be cut off, environmental scientists might face gagging if they contribute their expert perspectives to debates about energy policy, political and public respect for the cognitive authority of science might be more radically eroded.
 This is an unwelcome dimension to the contingency debate.
 Science could have been different.
 It might still become very different—and different can mean better, or it can mean worse.
 What is needed now is robust, careful debate about the sorts of values and concerns that our science ought to incorporate—and which it ought to guard itself against (see Fehr and Plaisance 2010).
 Philosophers of science are well-placed to take active roles in that debate and to help us to understand and respond positively to the contingencies of science in a hostile time.
-This this book comes at the right time to help us to do that.
+This book comes at the right time to help us to do that.

 Acknowledgements